-Moderated usability testing was conducted with 18 users, the sessions consisted of following a predetermined testing script to complete four main journeys.
+Moderated usability testing was conducted with 18 users, the sessions consisted of following a predetermined testing script to complete three main journeys.
 Using user testing software 'lookback' to share script, record points of interest and share any comments to users who were not interviewed in their first language.

 Design sprint challenges

 The sprints were 4 weeks in duration, working with offshore teams and product owners which made the initial sprints challenging to create efficient and successful ways of working in order to deliver the output needed.
 There were some key learnings and improvements which I initiated during these early sprints.